Mercy Chords | Duffy Guitar Lesson

 This chart was created using iRealPro, here’s a link to that file: Mercy iReal Pro.
 Using this and the iRealPro app, you can change the key.

-Mercy was a standard for a few years in the U.K.!
+Mercy was a U.K. Standard for a Few Years!

-In 2008, and for the next three or four years, Mercy by Duffy was as common on the set list as Valerie and Rolling In The Deep.
+From 2008 and for the next few years, Mercy by Duffy was as common on setlists as Valerie and Rolling In The Deep.
+The song became a regular in clubs, bars, and live performances across the country.

 Mercy TAB lesson.